Sitaram7793/Sitaram7793/README.md

 ## 👋 Hi, I’m Sitaram Dalvi
-> AI enthusiast & PMP-certified Project Manager with 10+ years of experience.
-> On a way to transitioning into AI / ML Project Management.
+AI enthusiast & PMP-certified Project Manager with 10+ years of experience.
+On a way to transitioning into AI / ML Project Management.

 - 💼 Working at: Škoda Auto Volkswagen India as a Procurement Project Manager
 - 🧠 Learning:
     - Data Science / Data Analytics with GenAI from TOPMENTOR
-    - CS50 from Harvard
+    - HarvardX CS50x - CS50's Introduction to Computer Science
 - 📊 Building: Data Analytics & ML projects on GitHub
 - 🎯 Goal: Combine AI + Project Management for data-driven product delivery
 - 🎵 Fun fact: Learning to play the Pakhwaj (Indian classical percussion)